 The LAS Dataset Layer tab set controls the LAS dataset layer's drawing behavior and point thinning.
 The Point Thinning group controls the resolution of the LAS dataset.
 The Point Thinning group is available in a 2D or 3D view.

 Access point thinning options

 Follow these steps to access the Point Thinning group:

 - Select a LAS dataset layer in the Contents pane.

-- On the Appearance tab, in the Point Thinning group, click the applicable point thinning options for the selected LAS dataset layer.
+- On the LAS Dataset Layer tab set, in the Point Thinning group, click the applicable point thinning options for the selected LAS dataset layer.

 Full Resolution—When Use scale to control full resolution is checked, a scale threshold can be set in the Full Resolution Scale window.
 This is used to control when the LAS dataset renders itself without thinning, using 100 percent of the LAS points.
 It is used when the map scale is equal to or greater than the scale you specify.
 The point limit is still honored; therefore, if the number of estimated points for the current extent exceeds the limit, the LAS dataset thins itself and will not draw using all the data.
 When this occurs, an asterisk appears next to the data percentage listed for the layer in the table of contents.
 When the map display scale is less than the full-resolution scale, thinning occurs based on the setting on the Point Density slider.